Iran–Turkey border: Ottoman era (1500s–1920)

 The Ottoman Empire had conquered much of what is now Iraq from Safavid Persia in the Ottoman–Safavid War of 1532–1555.
 The war concluded with the Peace of Amasya, by which Ottoman rule over the region was confirmed.
-Ottoman control of Mesopotamia and eastern Turkey was confirmed following the Ottoman–Safavid War (1623–1639), which was ended by the Treaty of Zuhab.
+Ottoman control of Mesopotamia and eastern Turkey was confirmed following the Ottoman–Safavid War (1623–1639), which ended with the Treaty of Zuhab.
 The Zuhab treaty stipulated that the boundary between the two empires would run between the Zagros Mountains and the Tigris River, though a precise lines was not drawn at that time.

 During the Ottoman–Hotaki War (1722–1727) the Ottomans invaded Iran in league with Russia, gaining large parts of north-west Iran via the Treaty of Hamedan.
 Another war followed in the 1740s which was ended by the Treaty of Kerden in 1746, which restored Iran's western provinces and re-affirmed the 1639 Zuhab border.

 The Ottoman–Persian War (1821–1823) ended with the signing of the First Treaty of Erzurum, which re-affirmed the 1639 Zuhab border.
 A boundary commission involving Iranian, Ottoman, Russian and British officials assisted with the boundary delimitation, resulting in the Second Treaty of Erzurum of 1847 which affirmed the 1639 border with some small modifications.
 The four-way boundary commission resumed its work in the following years, and after much work and cartographic disputation a detailed map was produced in 1869.
-Some small modification were made in the vicinity of Qotur as a result of the Treaty of Berlin (1878).
+Some small modification were made in the vicinity of Qatur as a result of the Treaty of Berlin (1878).

 Despite the work of the commission, disputes concerning the precise boundary alignment continued.
 The Ottomans and Iran agreed to work on a more precise demarcation in 1911 at the urging of Russia and the Britain, both of whom had colonial aspirations in the region.
-From November 1913-October 1914 a boundary commission established the Constantinople Protocol, providing a detailed delimitation of the entire boundary.
-The four-nation boundary commission then surveyed the border on the ground and demarcated it with pillars (excluding the Qotur area which remained in dispute), producing a detailed series of map depicting the confirmed frontier.
+From November 1913 to October 1914 a boundary commission established the Constantinople Protocol, providing a detailed delimitation of the entire boundary.
+The four-nation boundary commission then surveyed the border on the ground and demarcated it with pillars (excluding the Qatur area which remained in dispute), producing a detailed series of maps depicting the confirmed frontier.